George Floyd protests in Colorado: Denver

 Keltner—who held white supremacist beliefs, was a member of the white racist prison/motorcycle gang the Sons of Silence (SOS)—was at the Patriot Muster with a group displaying SOS patches as well as tattoos indicating membership in violent antigovernmental militias.
 Dolloff was a private body guard who was providing protection for 9News Denver.
 It was common for all local news crews throughout the entirety of the George Floyd Protests to hire private body guards.
-Video and a series of still photography of the incident show that immediately prior to the shooting, Keltner and several right-wing protestors he was traveling with were involved in an argument with an unarmed Black male counter-protestor from the BLM-Antifa Soup Drive.
-In this incident, Keltner was threatening and shouting racial slurs while pointing an aerosol can of bear-mace, held in his right hand, at the counter-protestor in a threatening and aggressive manner.
-One other right-wing protestor aggressively deployed a retractable baton-type weapon.
+Video and a series of still photography of the incident show that immediately prior to the shooting, Keltner and several right-wing protesters he was traveling with were involved in an argument with an unarmed Black male counter-protester from the BLM-Antifa Soup Drive.
+In this incident, Keltner was threatening and shouting racial slurs while pointing an aerosol can of bear-mace, held in his right hand, at the counter-protester in a threatening and aggressive manner.
+One other right-wing protester aggressively deployed a retractable baton-type weapon.
 Keltner was also armed with a pistol in a shoulder holster that was poorly concealed and visible under his vest.
 Additionally, Keltner was adorning a series of large rings on his fingers, a commonly known replacement for brass knuckles in areas like Colorado where actual brass knuckles are illegal.
 When Keltner saw a member of the 9News crew filming the aggressive and potentially violent interaction, he assaulted the crew member by pushing him and stating that this was no place for cameras.
 Dolloff, acting as the body guard for the news crew, blocked Keltner from approaching and further menacing the crew member.
 Keltner then struck Dolloff in the face with his left hand and followed up by spraying Dolloff with the bear-mace he held in his right hand.
 This led to Dolloff using his concealed weapon to fire one lethal shot while Keltner was still spraying bear-mace into Dolloff's face.
 Although Dolloff was arrested at the scene and charged with second degree murder, charges were eventually dropped as Keltner's actions were shown to be aggressive enough to justify Dolloff's actions as self-defense.
-Initially and carelessly, the Denver Police tweeted that this was an ANTIFA involved shooting and immediately had to retract their tweet.
-This led to all sorts of right-wing conspiracies surrounding this incident.